github-linguist/linguist/README.md

 The actual syntax highlighting is handled by our Pygments wrapper, [pygments.rb](https://github.com/tmm1/pygments.rb).
 It also provides a [Lexer abstraction](https://github.com/tmm1/pygments.rb/blob/master/lib/pygments/lexer.rb) that determines which highlighter should be used on a file.

-We typically run on a pre-release version of Pygments, [pygments.rb](https://github.com/tmm1/pygments.rb), to get early access to new lexers.
-The [languages.yml](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) file is a dump of the lexers we have available on our server.

 ### Stats

 The Language Graph you see on every repository is built by aggregating the languages of each file in that repository.